 Unite and Kostal failed to reach agreement on the firm's proposed pay offer for 2016.
 Kostal had proposed a 2% increase in basic pay plus an additional 2% for those earning less than £20,000, along with a substantial Christmas bonus, payable at Christmas 2015.
 In return, it sought various things such as a reduction in sick pay for new starters and a reduction in Sunday overtime.
 Unite didn’t recommend the offer to its members and in a subsequent ballot, 80% of those balloted rejected the offer.
 Kostal then wrote to every employee setting out the pay offer in identical terms.
 The letter explained that if the offer was not accepted by 18 December, employees would not receive the Christmas bonus, even if a revised offer was subsequently agreed with Unite.
 The following January, Kostal wrote to employees who had not accepted, this time offering a 4% increase in basic pay if they agreed to the proposed changes in terms and conditions, and threatening dismissal if they did not.

-Court of Appeal decision
+Supreme Court decision

 The appeal was unanimously allowed.

-Link to judgment: https://www.bailii.org/uk/cases/UKSC/2021/47.html
+Link to judgment: http://www.bailii.org/uk/cases/UKSC/2021/47.html